dsagman/picat/readme_v2.md

 hakank: The example import_test/grade.pi contains solve_all/2 (without return value) which is not correct.
 hakank: Also, you don't want to do solve_all/2 on magic(5) since it has 275 305 224 solutions.

-# Appendix: Errors I Always Make and How I Compensate
+# Errors I Always Make and How I Compensate

 ## Type Errors, Numbers and Characters